By Kim Clarke

 “I know we will be cut off from any hope of getting out in case of accident, illness or fright,” she scribbled in her diary, using a pencil to fill the lined pages.
 “Am really anticipating the thrill but know I’ll be petrified.”

 Any fears were trumped by the prospect of unprecedented accomplishment and national attention.
 If her plan worked, she would not only discover new specimens to elevate U-M’s botanical gardens and broaden collections at the Smithsonian Institution.
-She would also make history as the first woman to navigate the Colorado River.
+She would also make history as the first known woman to navigate the Colorado River.

 What she couldn’t know was that she was about to learn even more about herself than the natural world.